Yyritu/delta1-demo/README.md

 # delta1-demo
-This is demo for Git and Github class.
+This is demo for Git & Github class.